About entity forms

 - An Entity Form must be associated with a webpage for a given website for the form to be viewable within the site.

-- The Connection entity subgrids are not supported in entity forms.
+- The Connection entity subgrids aren't supported in entity forms.
 If you add a Connection entity subgrid to the form using Form designer, error messages are displayed when you render the form on the portal and use the Connection entity.

-- Duplicate fields, multi-select option set, custom controls, and business rules are not supported in entity forms.
+- Duplicate fields, multi-select option set, custom controls, Party List fields and business rules aren't supported in entity forms.

 - Business rules and client API can enable locked fields on a read-only form.